xamarin/Essentials/PRODUCT-FEEDBACK.md

+# Xamarin.Essentials Feedback

 We'd love to hear your thoughts on Xamarin.Essentials.
 Here are a few links to help get you to the right place:

 ### Setup and Common Questions
-* Read through our full [Getting Started with Xamarin.Essetials Guide](https://docs.microsoft.com/en-us/xamarin/essentials/get-started)
+* Read through our full [Getting Started with Xamarin.Essetials Guide](https://docs.microsoft.com/xamarin/essentials/get-started)
 * [Frequently Asked Questions on our Wiki](https://github.com/xamarin/Essentials/wiki/FAQ-%7C-Essentials)

 ### Propose a Feature